bouakram/ai-description-generator-api/README.md

 # API for Content Generator based on open ai

-this is api for content generator use the open ai, it use the chat completions to generate content based on the users provided data. it created using typescript.
+This API utilizes OpenAI's chat completions to generate content based on user-provided data.
+The project is implemented in TypeScript.

-## Project Directory
+## Usage

 **dir:** which contain the compiled code of typescript